raneem-yad/project-portfolio-1/README.md

     3. As a Visitor, I want to see all the articles that the website provides, so that I can educate myself more on healthy habits.

-        2. A 'Services' option is prominently displayed in the website's navigation bar.
+        2. A 'Wellbeing' option is prominently displayed in the website's navigation bar.
 This section leads to a lot of articles divided by category.
         3. The web page will feature three sections, which are clearly labeled in each title section (recipes - exercises - wellness and lifestyle). each section will showcase a comprehensive list of all articles.
         4. Each article in the list will have a brief summary and an engaging thumbnail image to give users an idea of the content before clicking.
 This feature aids in helping the user find articles that are most relevant to their interests in health and wellness.